tejas-2232/All-About-Ansible-AAA-/ansible_and_kubernetes/Readme.md

      `kubectl get nodes`

-## files used
+## Files used

-* ansible.cfg: anisble config file
+* `ansible.cfg`: anisble config file

-* hosts: Ansible Inventory File
+* `hosts`: Ansible Inventory File

-* env_variables: Main environment variable file where we have to specify based on our environment.
+* `env_variables`: Main environment variable file where we have to specify based on our environment.

-* settingup_kubernetes_cluster.yml: Ansible Playbook to perform prerequisites ready, setting up nodes, configure master node.
+* `settingup_kubernetes_cluster.yml`: Ansible Playbook to perform prerequisites ready, setting up nodes, configure master node.

-* configure_worker_nodes.yml: Ansible Playbook to join worker nodes with master node.
+* `configure_worker_nodes.yml`: Ansible Playbook to join worker nodes with master node.

-* clear_k8s_setup.yml: Ansible Playbook helps to delete entire configurations from all nodes.
+* `clear_k8s_setup.yml` : Ansible Playbook helps to delete entire configurations from all nodes.

-* playbooks: holds all playbooks.
+* `playbooks`: holds all playbooks.

 ### There are also other ways to setup a kubernetes cluster using ansible playbooks.
 Need some modification to dir structure, files and some ansible modules to be used.